vault27/Foundation/ise.md

 # ISE

+## 802.1X

+- 802.1X is an IEEE standard for network access control
+- It defines how devices authenticate before they are allowed to send normal traffic on: wired Ethernet, Wi-Fi (WPA2/WPA3-Enterprise), MACsec-enabled networks
+- 802.1X is a framework that controls who can connect to the network by requiring authentication at the moment a device plugs in or associates to Wi-Fi
+- Login before network access
+- Supplicant - PC
+- Authenticator - switch, AP
+- Authentication server - ISE
+- This standard defines using of Radius, EAP, EAPOL...
+- 802.1X itself does not define authentication—it only transports EAP methods

 ## EAP

-- Extensible Authentication Protocol (EAP) is not an authentication method by itself.
+- Extensible Authentication Protocol (EAP) is not an authentication method by itself
-It is a framework that allows many authentication methods to be plugged into it
+- It is a framework that allows many authentication methods to be plugged into it
 - EAP = a wrapper / container for authentication carried over something else
 - EAP defines:
   - message types (Request, Response, Success, Failure)